 Zhou Fang (c.
 730-800 CE) was one of two influential painters during the mid-Tang dynasty.
 Zhou lived in the Tang capital of Chang'an, which is now modern Xi'an, during the 8th century.
 He came from a noble background and this was reflected in his works.

-The Song Dynasty paintings (960-1279) depict much about lifetime of this period.
+The Song Dynasty paintings (960-1279) depict much about the life of this period.
 In terms of historical significance, Zhang's original painting of the Along the River During the Qingming Festival reveals much about life in China during the 11th-12th century.

-About sixty horses, oxen, donkeys, mules and camels can be seen, about twenty horse and cart and palanquins; it shows ships of different dimension and around thirty houses and how personal gardens had begun to take root in China.
+About sixty horses, oxen, donkeys, mules, and camels can be seen, about twenty horse and cart and palanquins; it shows ships of different dimensions and around thirty houses and how personal gardens had begun to take root in China.

 The Chinese painting characteristic developed during two thousand years.
 In spite of their own peculiarities, they have a common artistic line.

 Gong-bi (工筆), meaning "meticulous", uses highly detailed brushstrokes that delimit details very precisely.
 It is often highly colored and usually portrays figural or narrative subjects.
 It is mostly practiced by artists working for the court or in independent workshops.